Bluehost: History

+In July 2023, Bluehost launched WonderSuite product which offer an AI-powered site-building guide.

+During Oracle’s Q2 2025 earnings call on March 10, 2025, Chairman Larry Ellison announced that Newfold Digital, the parent company of Bluehost and HostGator, is transitioning to Oracle Cloud alongside several other companies to enhance security and performance.
+In May of 2025, Bluehost launched their VPS and Dedicated servers on Oracle Cloud.

 Controversies

-In March 2009, Bluehost appeared in a Newsweek article that condemned the hosting company for censoring the web pages of some of their customers who were believed to be citizens of countries that the United States government had listed as rogue states.
+In March 2009, Bluehost appeared in a Newsweek article that condemned the hosting company for censoring the web pages of some of their customers, who were believed to be citizens of countries that the United States government had listed as rogue states.

-In February 2011, Bluehost took down a religious website that they were hosting on its servers after receiving thousands of complaints when that website posted comments blaming gays and lesbians for an earthquake in New Zealand.
+In February 2011, Bluehost, citing its terms-of-service ‘hate or violence’ clause, took down a religious website that they were hosting on its servers after receiving thousands of complaints when that website posted comments blaming gays and lesbians for an earthquake in New Zealand.

-Security breach
+Security breaches

-In March 2015, Bluehost was hacked by Syrian Electronic Army.
+In March 2015, Bluehost was hacked by the Syrian Electronic Army.
 Also hacked were Justhost, Hostgator, Hostmonster and Fastdomain, all owned by Endurance International Group.
 SEA claimed that these services were hosting terrorist websites.
 Syrian Electronic Army posted screenshots of the attack on Twitter.

 In January 2019, the magazine WebsitePlanet uncovered client-side vulnerability in some of the largest hosting companies in the world: Bluehost, DreamHost, HostGator, iPage and OVH.
+The company patched the flaw within 48 hours.